-Corrosive substances and mixtures [class 8 dangerous goods] can be either alkaline or acidic and these two categories are incompatible.
+Corrosive substances and mixtures can be either alkaline or acidic and these two categories are incompatible.
 Acids should never be stored with alkaline chemicals due to the potential for harmful reactions.
 Some reactions of acids and alkaline chemicals can be highly exothermic and rapidly generate large amounts of gas, causing an explosion risk.